 - Wrap the brownie in plastic or wax paper and secure with a sticker, or put it into a thick or double-layer cupcake liner, to keep it from getting soggy or mixing with the fruit flavors.

 - This bento can be enjoyed by "big kids" and kids at heart, too!
-Use a bigger bento box, fill it out with more veggies and larger portions, and make sure you use a larger bento box like the single-compartment Lunchbots box linked in the blog above.
+Use a bigger bento box, fill it out with more veggies and larger portions, and make sure you use a larger bento box.
 Enjoy a healthy, beautiful kosher bento box lunch!